 Respiratory system, lungs, olfactory epithelium after repeated inhalation.
-Prolonged vapor contact with the eyes may cause conjunctivitis.

 Medical conditions aggravated by overexposure:

 The isocyanate component is a respiratory sensitizer.
 Respiratory sensitization may result in allergic (asthma-like) signs in the lower respiratory tract including wheezing, shortness of breath and difficulty breathing, the onset of which may be delayed.
 Repeated inhalation of high concentrations may cause lung damage, including reduced lung function, which may be permanent.